You are here

 Recovering at Home

-Written instructions will be given to you regarding recovery at home.
-However, here are some general reminders that may apply to you:
+Written instructions will be given to you regarding recovery at home before you are discharged from the OutPatient Surgery department.
+These are some general reminders that may apply to you:

-- Limit your activity for at least 24 hours after your surgery.
+- Limit your activities for 24 hours after your surgery.

-- Do not drive for at least 24 hours after your surgery, while taking narcotics, or until your doctor allows.
+- Do NOT drive for at least 24 hours after your surgery, while taking narcotics or until allowed by your doctor.

-- Your physician will give you specific instructions and restrictions regarding your activities following surgery.
-Be prepared to ask any questions regarding what your limitations may be after surgery.
+Your surgeon will give you specific instructions and restrictions regarding your activities following surgery.
+Please be prepared to ask any questions regarding what your limitations may be after surgery.

 Questions at Home